normd/sparkySPSetup/README.md

 ## Example output

-Start with a simple input file listing the required subaccounts, for example `subacc.csv`:
+Start with a simple input file listing the required subaccounts, for example `subacc.csv`.
+This DOES NOT take a header row.
 ```
 service_provider1
 service_provider2